okv/east/README.md

 adapter determines where executed migration names will be stored and what will be passed to `migrate` and `rollback` function as `client`.
-Default adapter store executed migration names at file `.migrations` which is located at migrations directory and pass `null` as `client`.
+Default adapter stores executed migration names at file `.migrations` which is located at migrations executables directory and passes `null` as `client`.

 Other adapters:
 * [mongodb](https://github.com/okv/east-mongo)